Pedro-Lapenta/ConwaysGameOfLife/README.md

 > ⚠️ The current `playGame()` method is set to run infinitely due to `for (int i = 0; i != repetitions; i--)`.
 > Update this condition for finite executions.
+> If you want to stop running the game type "ctrl + c"

 ### Example Fix